Luis Robert Player Props: White Sox vs. Blue Jays

-Luis Robert -- with a slugging percentage of .171 in his past 10 games, including no home runs) -- will be in action for the Chicago White Sox versus the Toronto Blue Jays, with Chris Bassitt on the hill, on April 24 at 7:07 PM ET.
+Luis Robert -- with a slugging percentage of .125 in his past 10 games, including zero homers) -- will be in action for the Chicago White Sox against the Toronto Blue Jays, with Jose Berrios on the mound, on April 25 at 7:07 PM ET.

 Luis Robert Game Info & Props vs. the Blue Jays